 The standard format of an ASReml data file is to have the data arranged in columns/fields with a single line for each sampling unit.
+The columns contain variates and covariates

+4.2 The data file

-The columns contain variates and covariates (numeric), factors (alphanumeric), traits (response variables) and weight variables in any order that is convenient to the user.
+(numeric), factors (alphanumeric), traits (response variables) and weight variables in any order that is convenient to the user.
 The data file may be free format, fixed format or a binary file.

-Free format data files
+4.2.1 Free format data files